SSharma9013/JmeterProject/README.md

 # JmeterProject
-**Note from Suraksha**
+--Note from Suraksha--

-Assignment folder holds all the required classes and jmx files which will perform the below mentioned tasks using userdefined library CSVOperations.
+AssignmentFolder holds all the required classes and jmx files which will perform the below mentioned tasks using userdefined library CSVOperations.
 And other external libraries are also included which are used in the project.
 Steps to run thr project
 Get the Assighmemt.jmx file, the external and user defined (CSVOperations) jar files to a particular location and run the jmeter project.
 Might need to add Jar CSVOperations.jar to class path from library section in Jmeter.

+Test scenarios for Mannual testcases are in tetcases file inside AssignmentFolder.
 -----------------------------------------------------------------------------------------------------------------------------------------------------

 JMeter Tasks